razonyang/hb-site/content/docs/configuration/menus/index.en.md

     weight: 2
 {{< /bootstrap/config-toggle >}}

-This way, it's no need to explicitly specify the menu name and URL.
+It's no need to explicitly specify the menu name and URL.